nav52/SQL_One/README.md

 # SQL_One
-This repo will have solutions for SQL problems.\n
+This repo will have solutions for SQL problems.

-Both the problem statement and the solution will be added in.\n Daily commits on Weekdays
+Both the problem statement and the solution will be added in.

+Daily commits on Weekdays